victorcatn/jobe/README.md

     apt-get install php5 libapache2-mod-php5 php5-mcrypt mysql-server\
           libapache2-mod-auth-mysql php5-mysql php5-cli octave nodejs\
           git python3 build-essential openjdk-7-jre openjdk-7-jdk python3-pip\
-          fp-compiler
+          fp-compiler sqlite3
     pip3 install pylint
     pylint --reports=no --generate-rcfile > /etc/pylintrc

-[pylint is strictly optional].
+pylint and sqlite3 are required only if you're explicitly using them in your queries, e.g. for custom Python3 or SQL CodeRunner questions.

 Similar commands should work on other Debian-based Linux distributions, although some differences are inevitable.

-The first step is to clone the project in the web root directory WEBROOT (usually /var/www on Debian-based systems or /var/www/html on Red Hat).
+The first step is to clone the project in the web root directory WEBROOT (typically /var/www/html).
 Do not clone the project elsewhere and attempt to add it to web root with symbolic links.
 That breaks this installer.
-In what follows, replace WEBROOT with either /var/www or /var/www/html as appropriate.
+In what follows, replace WEBROOT with /var/www/html or whatever is appropriate on your machine.

 To clone the project: